SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 1.
 The administrative body of the Council shall be the Board of Directors, identified elsewhere in these bylaws as the Board, and consisting of the following officers:

 SECTION 2.
-The members of the Board shall be elected from among the members and the incumbent Board.
-Not more than one member of each membership may be elected to the Board concurrently.
+The member s of the Board shall be elected from among the members and the incumbent Board.
 In order to be eligible for election to the Board, a member must have been a member of Council for more than six months.
 The six-month period need not be continuous.

 SECTION 3.
 The term of office for members of the Board shall be from the January meeting next following the election to the regular January meeting one year thereafter.
 No officer may hold the same elective office for more than two consecutive years.